mlcommons/medperf/docs/getting_started/model_owner_demo.md

 {% include "getting_started/shared/mlcube_submission_overview.md" %}

-To prepare the files of our three MLCubes, run the following command ensuring you are in MedPerf's root folder:
+To prepare the files of our MLCube, run the following command ensuring you are in MedPerf's root folder:

 ```bash
 python scripts/package-mlcube.py --mlcube medperf_tutorial/xrv_densenet/mlcube --mlcube-types model
 ```

-This script will create a new folder in the MLCube directory, named `deploy`, containing all the files that should be hosted separately.
+This script will create a new folder in the MLCube directory, named `assets`, containing all the files that should be hosted separately.

 {% include "getting_started/shared/redirect_to_hosting_files.md" %}